 Down East Wood Ducks Game Notes - at Carolina

-The Down East Wood Ducks begin a six-game series against the Carolina Mudcats, tonight at 7:00 p.m.
-RHP Gavin Collyer (1-0, 5.23) gets the ball for the Wood Ducks and RHP Michele Vassalotti (3-3, 6.03) will start for Carolina.
+After losing three straight, the Down East Wood Ducks look to get back in the win column against the Carolina Mudcats, today at 5:00 p.m.
+RHP Orceli Gomez (0-2, 3.86) will get the start for the Wood Ducks and Carolina will turn to LHP Antoine Kelly (0-0, 10.80).

 ---

-SIX-RUN SECOND LIFTS WOOD DUCKS TO WIN OVER DELMARVA: Thanks to a six-run second inning, the Down East Wood Ducks defeated the Delmarva Shorebirds, 6-3 Sunday afternoon.
+WOOD DUCKS FALL ON BASES LOADED WALK: In a game that saw six total hits, the Down East Wood Ducks fell to the Carolina Mudcats 1-0 on a bases loaded walk in the bottom of the ninth.
+Although they only tallied two hits, the Wood Ducks pitching staff rose to the occasion as they held the high-powered Mudcats offense to just one run on four hits.

 ROAD WARRIORS: Down East seems more comfortable playing on the road.
-Right now, the Wood Ducks are 22-13 (.629) on the road this season.
-This season, the Woodies have not lost a road series and are 4-1-1 with one six-game sweep and a series split against the Myrtle Beach Pelicans.
+Right now, the Wood Ducks are 24-16 (.600) on the road this season.
+This season, the Woodies have only lost one road series and are 4-1-1 with one six-game sweep and a series split against the Myrtle Beach Pelicans.

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
-When the Wood Ducks steal a base, they are 32-19 on the season.
-Currently, the Wood Ducks are tied for second in all of MiLB with Fayetteville in stolen bases (147) .
-Jayce Easley (34), Luisangel Acuña (24), and Dustin Harris (17) lead the way for the Wood Ducks as their three primary and best base stealers.
+When the Wood Ducks steal a base, they are 34-20 on the season.
+Currently, the Wood Ducks are second in all of MiLB in stolen bases (155) .
+Jayce Easley (38), Luisangel Acuña (24), and Dustin Harris (17) lead the way for the Wood Ducks as their three primary and best base stealers.
 Every member of the roster this season has at least one stolen base .

-EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 303 - 289 and 92 - 75 in the first two innings.
-Down East is 12-3 when they score first at home, and 30-11 overall when they score first.
+EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 343 - 320 and 107 - 83 in the first two innings.
+Down East is 20-9 when they score first on the road, and 32-12 overall when they score first.

 HEATING BACK UP: After a strong finish to the month of June for the Woodies started off the month of July rather cold but are heating back up.
-Through 16 games in the month of July, the pitching staff is currently 7-9 with a 6.31 ERA.
-In 134.0 innings, they have allowed 111 runs, and they are being outscored 111-86.
-After starting July 3-7 on the road, Down East won four of six against Delmarva at home.
+Through 21 games in the month of July, the pitching staff is currently 9-12 with a 6.11 ERA.
+In 172.1 innings, they have allowed 139 runs, and they are being outscored 139-120.
+After starting July, 3-7 on the road, Down East won six of their last 11 games.

 ROLLER COASTER RIDE: After a great start to the season, June and the start to July have seen a lot of inconsistent play by the Wood Ducks.
-The pitching staff was once a sign of strength but has a 6.31 ERA through 16 games in the month of July.
-Down East is also 22-13 on the road but only 14-16 at home.
+The pitching staff was once a sign of strength but has a 6.11 ERA through 21 games in the month of July.
+Down East is also 24-16 on the road and 14-16 at home.

 • Discuss this story on the Low-A East League message board...